dotlang/language/doc/RFE.md

 `SetInt := ...`
 We may also have a convention: `createXXX` will generate that data with validations in-place.

+!! - Use visitor design pattern to build code.
+Create AST which is a tree.
+Then traverse it using Visitor.
+Visit root which will send visitor to others too.

+!! - We should not need some tool like Bazel which makes development too complicated.
+Everything should be handled in the most minimalist way using the compiler.
+Study bazel and how it works + Make + CMake + go dep

+N - Is there a way to make it more explicit if a binding is function?
+`item_one` is value binding
+`processData` is a function binding.
+`MyData` is a type
+but we can have a value binding of type lambda.
+`processData := (x:int) -> x+1`
+This can be written inside a function.

 ? - Use `::` for defer too.
 `closeFile(f) ::`
 Adding `::` at the end of a line will cause it to be executed before exiting function (like defer)